dsdanielpark/dsdanielpark/README.md

 ### LLMs
 Jindo and Kolani
  - sLLM, Jindo(진도), is a language model preprocessing tool designed to fine-tune and refine various LLM datasets.
  - KOLANI(Korean LLM based on LLaMA2 Natural Inference Model, 고라니) is a Korean-specialized language model based on LLAMA2.
 It efficiently refines various benchmark datasets, aligning tokens for optimal performance.
-KOLANI-chat is model finetuned with RL.
+KOLANI-chat is model finetuned with [RLHF](https://huggingface.co/blog/rlhf).

 LLM model index